2016 United States presidential election in Iowa: Polling

 Up until late August 2016, the election was close, with both Donald Trump and Hillary Clinton winning polls but neither taking a serious lead.
 In September 2016, Trump gained momentum, by winning a poll 44% to 39% in early September and then winning 3 more polls in a row by margins larger than 5%.
-From late September 2016 till election day, Trump won every poll but one.
+From late September 2016 until election day, Trump won every poll but one.
 The final poll average showed Donald Trump ahead 44% to 41%, with many undecided voters that mostly swung to Donald Trump on election night.
 The latest poll also showed Trump ahead by 46% to 39%.